0chain/zus-example-website/Readme.md

 ### Edit the Website

-You can start editing the website by modifying src/index.js.
+You can start editing the website by modifying [assets.js](src/assets.js) and [index.html](dist/index.html).
 Once the modification is done, Build the website and start the website as done above.
 For detailed description of code check this [guide](https://docs.zus.network/guides/zus-js-sdk/js-sdk-sample-website/describing-code) on gitbook.

 #### Common Terms